TNRIS/gio-data-update/.github/ISSUE_TEMPLATE/address_points.md

 **API\data.tnris.org**
 - [ ] Create API collection @TNRIS/git-sba
-- [ ] Complete API console collection form including metadata and description @LaurenKirk
+- [ ] Complete API console collection form including metadata and description @creinier-TxGIO
-- [ ] Upload supplemental info (breaklines, reports, index) @LaurenKirk
+- [ ] Upload supplemental info (breaklines, reports, index) @creinier-TxGIO

 `If zip file is too large (more than 75MB) please let` @TNRIS/git-sba `know and the file can be loaded in another way.`
-- [ ] Crop & Upload Images @LaurenKirk
+- [ ] Crop & Upload Images @creinier-TxGIO
-- [ ] Review Description and Formatting @LaurenKirk
+- [ ] Review Description and Formatting @creinier-TxGIO
 - [ ] Add resources  @TNRIS/git-sba
-- [ ] Create Single polygon coverage, by merging all polygons together. @LaurenKirk
+- [ ] Create Single polygon coverage, by merging all polygons together. @creinier-TxGIO
 	1. If your area is county based please use the TxDOT Generalized Boundaries.
 	2. Use Editing Merge, not Merge Tool.
 	3. No Vertices, holes, or donuts (unless to directly shows in the data)